why social engineering attacks are more effective than malware

 by Matrix219

-Why social engineering attacks are more effective than malware is a question that highlights a major shift in modern cyber threats.
-While malware once dominated breach headlines, today many of the most damaging incidents begin without any malicious code at all.
+Why social engineering attacks are more effective than malware highlights a fundamental shift in modern cyber threats.
+While malware once dominated breach headlines, many of today’s most damaging incidents begin without malicious code.
 Instead, attackers manipulate people into granting access willingly.

-This article explains why social engineering consistently outperforms malware-based attacks, how it bypasses technical defenses, and why organizations that focus only on malware detection remain vulnerable.
+This article explains why social engineering outpaces malware-based attacks, how it bypasses technical defenses, and why organizations that focus only on malware detection remain exposed.

 Social Engineering Targets Decisions, Not Systems

-Malware attacks focus on exploiting technical flaws.
-Social engineering attacks focus on influencing choices.
+Malware attacks exploit technical flaws.
+Social engineering attacks influence human decisions.

 • Systems can be patched

-When an action looks legitimate, security tools are designed to allow it.
+When an action appears legitimate, security tools are designed to allow it.
+This principle is central to How Social Engineering Attacks Bypass Technical Security, where valid user actions become the attack vector.

 Malware Depends on Exploitable Vulnerabilities